Purdue-CS193/lab-1-dsillman2000/index.md

+#David Sillman's first CS193 Lab
+Things I like about CS193:
+- It's not very difficult so far
+- The instructors are cool
+- I know most of the material already

-# Welcome to GitHub Pages
+## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.